 These wipes are multi-purpose.
-They can be used to clean off your dog’s muddy paws, clean dirt or blood from a wound, ear, or eye.
+They can be used to clean off your dog’s muddy paws, and clean dirt or blood from a wound, ear, or eye.
 Remember, dirt and fecal matter may contain lots of dangerous parasites and/or bacteria that may result in an infection.
 So, alcohol wipes or grooming wipes should be an integral part of your first aid kit.

 Wastage Bags or Poop Bags

 A pack of poop bags must be included in the kit because a sick dog may give you a tough time on that.
 Make sure the wastage or poop bags are waterproof and easily usable.
 The following pack of poop bags can be a good fit for you as it is a pack of 900 having a dispenser and leash bag.
-You can keep 2-3 dozens of bags in your first aid kit and may use the rest in your daily routine.
+You can keep 2-3 dozen bags in your first aid kit and may use the rest in your daily routine.

 Tweezers and Tick Remover